 The Micro Reflex sight is powered by a single CR 2032 battery and is located under the optic.

-The battery life is impressive at 40,000 hours of life on the medium setting.
+The battery life is impressive at 40,000 hours on the medium setting.
 While it isn’t the longest battery life for a pistol red dot is the price difference between the Primary Arms Micro Reflex Sight and something like the Holosun HE407C is nearly $100.

 I still have yet to develop a true, scientific, good way to test durability on optics.